 A foundation of faith, prayer and moral development forms the basis for academic instruction here at Mother of God School .
 Teachers use many opportunities during their classes to intertwine faith formation into each subject area.
 Since we are a Catholic school, we celebrate Mass each week and priests from nearby parishes come each quarter so students may receive the Sacrament of Reconciliation.

-The core curriculum in each grade consists of Religion, Language Arts, Mathematics, Science and Social Studies.
+The core school curriculum in each grade consists of Religion, Language Arts, Mathematics, Science and Social Studies.
 Language Arts includes phonics, reading/literature, spelling, vocabulary, writing, grammar and penmanship.
 The curriculum is enhanced by instruction in Spanish, Art, Music, Physical Education, Computer Science and Library skills.

 Homework is assigned to reinforce classroom instruction, to practice skills and to prepare students for quizzes and tests.
 The amount of work assigned to students on a daily basis increases as they progress from grade to grade allowing them to prepare gradually for the expectations of a high school program.